vishal616/baseline/radish34/README.md

 ## Troubleshooting

-1. If you get errors during the `npm ci` step, please ensure that you are running node version `11`.
+1. If you get errors during the `npm i` step, please ensure that you are running node version `11`.
 The `nvm` (node version manager) tool allows you to easily switch between versions:
 ```
 nvm install 11
 nvm use 11